Swits-S/CourseWork2/README.md

 ## Description
 ### This is a js game with DOM api
 ### The user controls a bear in a board trying to avoid being stung by bees
+### The game ends when the player/bear is stung 1000 times
 #### This the github repository for wep programming CW2
 ### HWU details
 * username: Jag2001